 Interested in participating?

-Teachers and schools within Florida’s public school districts interested in participating in the project should reach out to the project outreach coordinators.
-Teachers can and fill out our “Request a Scientist” form, which walks through a series of questions in order to align visits with standards and lessons.
+Free virtual classroom visits with a scientist and periodic teacher professional development opportunities through our program are available to Florida public schools and public school teachers statewide.
+We look forward to continuing physical scientist visits soon.
+Those interested in participating in the program should fill out our “Request a Scientist” form, which guides participants through a series of questions that help align visits with state standards and lessons.

 If you have already participated in a scientist visit, please leave your feedback by filling out our “Post Scientist Visit Evaluation” form.